jsingh811/pyAudioProcessing/README.md

 # dir_path is the path to the directory/folder on your machine containing audio files
 dir_path = "data/mp4_files"

-# simple change audio_format to "mp3", "m4a" or "acc" depending on the format
+# simply change audio_format to "mp3", "m4a" or "acc" depending on the format
 # of audio that you are trying to convert to wav
 convert_files_to_wav(dir_path, audio_format="mp4")